dask/dask/docs/source/optimize.rst

 As can be seen above, the schedulers computed the whole graph before returning just a few of the outputs.
 This is because the schedulers will always compute all tasks, even if we only requested a few of the output keys.

-Before we pass the dask to ``get``, we need to remove the unnecessary tasks from the graph.
-To do this, we can use the ``cull`` function.
+To make this task run more efficiently, before passing the dask to ``get``, remove the unnecessary tasks from the graph.
+To do this, use the ``cull``
+function:

 .. code-block:: python